meddlin/rushinglabs-blog/posts/2021/lets-learn-javascript.md

 But what about all of that ES6 ([and other](https://medium.com/engineered-publicis-sapient/javascript-es6-es7-es10-where-are-we-8ac044dfd964)) fancy-ness?
 - It's pretty [well-supported in browsers](https://caniuse.com/?search=es6) these days.
 No need for extras if we're focusing on the core language.

 Okay...so, no extras needed; good.
-That leaves...an HTML + JS file?
+That leaves...an HTML and a JS file?
 - Yes.
 And a text editor.
 - _Which there are plenty_...just like browsers